Xeroxcore/xAuht/Sample.md

 2. Run this command > dotnet add package Microsoft.AspNetCore.Authentication.JwtBearer
 ```

-And now add the following code to startup.
+And now add the following code to startup. please take note that this section only
+shows how to get the authentication working.
+Under no cercumstances should this
+be seen as secure code.

 ```csharp